zamazan4ik/awesome-pgo/article/article.md

 * Firefox: [Uses](https://github.com/mozilla/gecko-dev/blob/master/build/pgo/profileserver.py#L25) WebKit performance test suite.
 * Pydantic-core: [Uses](https://github.com/pydantic/pydantic-core/blob/main/Makefile#L74) own benchmarks.

-Several times I heard something like "Hey, training PGO on benchmarks and then testing PGO efficiency on the same benchmark is not fair - of course it will work!
-What about real world cases?".
+Several times I heard something like "Hey, training PGO on benchmarks and then testing PGO efficiency on the same benchmark is not fair - of course, it will work!
+What about real-world cases?".
 I cannot understand such a point of view.
-If your benchmark represents real workload well - it's totally fine to use it for the PGO training phase.
+If your benchmark represents "live" workload well - it's fine to use it for the PGO training phase.
 If it doesn't represent real world well - why do you have such benchmarks? :)

 ### Manually crafted workload